Main Street of America ran right through Venice

 More about this marker.
 The sign was dedicated on November 3, 2017.
 Members of the Venice History Committee as well as most of Venice's representatives (including Mayor Tyrone Echols and Police Chief Theodore Adams) were in attendance.

 Regarding Main Street of America ran right through Venice.
 The McKinley Bridge, named for its builder, William B. McKinley (not the late U.S. President), has had a long history.
 It was first completed and opened in 1910, and as the sign states, it once carried Route 66 for four years.
 When the nearby Chain of Rocks Bridge was completed in 1929, Route 66 would be re-routed.
 The McKinley Bridge would continue to carry traffic from Venice to north St. Louis until 2001, due to decades of disrepair.
 After years of repair, the bridge would be re-opened to traffic in late 2007.
 In addition, a biking/pedestrian lane was added to the bridge.

 Also see . . .
 Route 66 in Venice, Illinois.
 The Venice History Committee's website has a page where it talks more about Route 66 and how it passed through Venice.
 (Submitted on September 11, 2019, by Jason Voigt of Glen Carbon, Illinois.)

 Credits.
-This page was last revised on September 12, 2019.
-This page originally submitted on September 11, 2019, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 41 times since then.
+This page was last revised on October 14, 2019.
+It was originally submitted on September 11, 2019, by Jason Voigt of Glen Carbon, Illinois.
+This page has been viewed 112 times since then and 14 times this year.
 Photos: 1, 2, 3. submitted on September 11, 2019, by Jason Voigt of Glen Carbon, Illinois. • Andrew Ruppenstein was the editor who published this page.